 II.
 First Book

-Shortly thereafter, “Three Gun” published his book, Dry Laws & Wet Politicians (click to read).
+Shortly after, “Three Gun” published his book, Dry Laws & Wet Politicians (click to read).
 In it, he exposed the hypocrisies of many politicians.

 National Prohibition lasted from 1920 to 1933.

 The Prohibition Bureau was a troubled agency.
 Most agents had their jobs through politics.
 Corruption and scandal plagued the agency.
-Therefore, Congress passed the Bureau of Prohibition Act.
-As a result all agents hired or re-hired had to pass a Civil Service exam.
+So Congress passed the Bureau of Prohibition Act.
+As a result all agents hired had to pass a Civil Service exam.
 In fact, fifty-nine percent of existing employees failed their exams.

 The Prohibition Bureau re-hired Wilson under Civil Service in 1930.
-It appointed him Deputy Director of prohibition headquartered in Pittsburgh, Pennsylvania.
+It made him Deputy Director of prohibition headquartered in Pittsburgh, PA.
 The district included nearby states.

 III.
 Second Book